rickharris-dev/holbertonschool-sysadmin_devops/0x09-web_server/README.md

 ## 0. Transfer a file to your server
 Bash script that transfers a file from a local path to user home on a server

+## 1. Install nginx web server
+Install and config nginx to list on port 80 and return 'Holberton School' on curl